a-kramer/RPN-derivative/examples/README.md

 ## Reactions

-The model represents the change in concentration of three substances in a well mixed homogenious container.
+The model represents the change in concentration of three substances in a well mixed homogeneous container.
 The reaction formulae are:

 ```
 A + B <=> AB